Real estate investment trust: Evolution

 difficult for management to raise additional funds to acquire more property.

-Africa
+Africa and Middle East

 Kenya

 The first REIT in Kenya was approved by the Capital Markets Authority in October 2015.
 The REIT is issued by Stanlib Kenya under the name Fahari I-Reit scheme.

 The REIT scheme will provide unit holders stable cash inflows from the income generating real estate properties.

 The unrestricted IPO will be listed on the main investment market segment of the Nairobi Securities Exchange.

 Ghana

 REITs have been in existence in Ghana since 1994.
 The Home Finance Company, now HFC Bank, established the first REIT in Ghana in August 1994.
 HFC Bank has been at the forefront of mortgage financing in Ghana since 1993.
 It has used various collective investment schemes as well as corporate bonds to finance its mortgage lending activities.
 Collective Investment Schemes, of which REITs are a part, are regulated by the Securities and Exchange Commission of Ghana.